Vitin-19/IMC_Calculator_app/README.md

 <h1>IMC_Calculator_app</h1>

-This repository is a IMC calculator mobile app created for my school activity.
+This repository is an IMC calculator mobile app created for my school activity.
 At there, you enter your height and your weight and de system will return your IMC, a classification based on your result and what is your ideal weight based on your height.
 You can see this last information just entering your height.<br>
 The technologies used on this project were:<br><br>
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-original.svg" width="50" height="50"/> Java Script <br>